dreamscale-io/torchie-release/README.md

 good luck,
 have fun~!

-**please  contact zoe@dreamscale.io for   the symbol map, and or source code access.
-Open to all that are open to this.
+** please  contact zoe@dreamscale.io for   the symbol map, and or source code access.
+Open to all that are open minded.